Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Some Famous Verses from Chuci

-Climbing the Kunlun Mountains and eating magical jade, I live as long as heaven and earth, and shine as bright as the moon and the sun.
+Climbing the Kunlun Mountains and eating magical jade; longevous as heaven and earth; glorious as the moon and the sun.

-The road ahead is long and narrow, I shall search for the greater truth from up in heaven and down to the earth.
+The road ahead is long and narrow; I shall search for the greater truth in heaven and down to earth.

 Fu, Yuefu, and Nineteen Old Poems — Rhapsody and Poetry of the Golden Han Empire.